1holz/TeXalC/README.md

 For building the following additional requirements have to be met:
 - bison instead of yacc
 - GNU make instead of make
-- bash instead of sh (used for tests only)

 Can be build by just running `make` in the top directory.